Rurusetto/rurusetto/README.md

 # osu! rulesets wiki(?)

- A page or wiki that contain all osu! ruleset
+ A page or wiki that contain all osu! rulesets

 # Development Status